 High Schools in Calgary List

 Calgary is full of excellent high schools.
 There are a number of schools that have different focuses and aims for their student body.
 Districting can be more lenient depending on your education requirements or pursuits.
 Use this handy guide to determine which high schools in Calgary will be your best match.
+Our MLS listing map is also available to help you decide base on physical distance to your school of choice.
 If you need any assistance with this contact call one of our local realtor team members.

 Calgary High Schools

 The William Taylor Learning Centre was reopened at the beginning of the 2004-2005 school year.
 We provide educational and therapeutic opportunities for students who have severe behavioral/emotional difficulties.
 The goal of WTLC is to support all students in maximizing their academic success through personalized, authentic learning opportunities which incorporates curricular modifications and instructional accommodations.
 Fewer than 100 students attend this school which caters grades 1-12 across the spectrum of learning disabilities.
 There is no available ranking for this school.

 William Aberhart High School is a comprehensive high school offering English, Spanish Bilingual and French Immersion programs located in the northwest community of Banff Trail, near the University of Calgary.
 The school was built in 1957 and is situated on 10.2 acres.
 The school has 54 classrooms, 2 gymnasia, and a fully equipped Fitness Centre available for classes.
 Over 1400 students attend this school from all over this area of Calgary.
 The school ranks 11th in the province, an exceptional school according to Fraser Institute standards.